 - Have something in your closet that really doesn’t work?
 Dye it.

-- Fixing an item that was unintentionally stained.
+- Fabric dye may be able to fix an item that was unintentionally stained.

 - Branch out and see what else you can dye…napkins, tablecloths, etc.